yhuang85/mandy/docs/_sources/physics/the-quantum-theory-of-fields.rst.txt

 		&= -\zeta_{\sigma \mp 1} \sqrt{(\jfrak \pm 1)(\jfrak \mp \sigma + 1)} \Psi_{k, -\sigma \pm 1}
 	\end{align*}

-and the right-hand-side as follows
+where :math:`\jfrak` is the particle spin, and the right-hand-side as follows

 .. math::
 	:nowrap: